vaibhavjain-in/s3fs/README.txt

 $conf['awssdk2_secret_key'] = 'YOUR SECRET KEY';

-Configure your setttings for S3 File System (including your S3 bucket name) at /admin/config/media/s3fs/settings
+Configure your setttings for S3 File System (including your S3 bucket name) at /admin/config/media/s3fs/settings.
+You can input your AWS credentials on this page as well, but using the $conf array is reccomended.

 ==================== ESSENTAL STEP!
 DO NOT SKIP THIS! ========================= With the settings saved, go to /admin/config/media/s3fs/actions to refresh the file metadata cache.
 This will copy the filenames and attributes for every existing file in your S3 bucket into Drupal's database.
 This can take a significant amount of time for very large buckets (thousands of files).
+If this operation times out, you can also perform it using "drush s3fs-refresh-cache".

 Please keep in mind that any time the contents of your S3 bucket change without Drupal knowing about it (like if you copy some files into it manually using another tool), you'll need to refresh the metadata cache again.
 S3FS assumes that its cache is a canonical listing of every file in the bucket.
 Thus, Drupal will not be able to access any files you copied into your bucket manually until S3FS's cache learns of them.
+This is true of folders as well; s3fs will not be able to copy files into folders that it doesn't know about.

 =================================================================
 == Tell Your Site to Use s3fs Instead of the Public Filesystem ==